LimXplorer/incident-management/README.md

 - Assemble with the Cloud MTA Build Tool: `mbt build`
 - Deploy the generated archive to the SAP BTP, Cloud Foundry runtime: `cf deploy mta_archives/incident-management_1.0.0.mtar`

+- Check if all services have been created: `cf services`
+- Check if the apps are running: `cf apps`

 - Invoke the **Command Palette** quickly using the following key combination
     - For macOS: `Command + Shift + P`
     - For Windows: `Ctrl + Shift + P`